 I decided to watch Set B last Friday night and I was just astounded to see what VLF has become now compared to what it was when I started watching three years ago.
 There’s undeniably more people and longer lines outside the theater waiting enthusiastically for the shows this year.
-It has a new home as well in Aurelio Tolentino Theater, which was converted into an intimate venue, and it is much bigger than the usual home of VLF at Huseng Batute.
-Huseng Batute is now reserved for the Revisited Set E shows.
+It has a new home as well in Aurelio Tolentino Theater, which was converted into an intimate venue.
+It is much bigger than the usual home of VLF at Huseng Batute Huseng Batute is now reserved for the Revisited Set E shows.

 The festival has truly grown from its humble beginnings in 2005!

 Boses ng Masa

 The first thing you will notice in this play are the monitors set up on and beside the stage.
 These monitors started the performance and quickly grabbed the curiosity of the audience with a quote from Umberto Eco’s essay, How to Recognize a Porn Film.
 The play is set in 1994 and revolves around two members of an election campaign team and their moral conscience.
 Their candidate is lagging behind the polls but they have uncovered a sex abuse video involving their political rival’s son.
 Chris (Jerome Dawis) is hesitant to use the video for the election and rub salt to the wound of the victim’s family, however, Hector (Renan Bustamante) is feeling otherwise.